nkdAgility/NKDAgility.com/site/content/resources/blog/2023/2023-07-27-storms-of-neglect-the-perils-of-not-delivering-usable-products-in-agile-iterations/index.md

 ---
 title: Storms of Neglect The Perils of Not Delivering Usable Products in Agile Iterations
+description: "Explore the critical consequences of neglecting usable products in Agile iterations.
+Learn how to maintain trust, adaptability, and team morale for success."
 date: 2023-07-27
 creator: Martin Hinshelwood
 id: "49502"